 Quickly take it off the heat before it burns, which it can do rapidly.
 Cool slightly.
 Ghee is a clear golden liquid.
 Pour ghee through a fine mesh strainer into a clean glass container.

 Ghee can be kept on the kitchen shelf—it does not need refrigeration.
-However, don't ladle out the ghee with a wet spoon or allow any water or food particles to get into the container, as this will create the conditions for bacteria to grow and spoil the ghee very quickly.
+However, avoid ladling out the ghee with a wet spoon or allowing water or food particles to enter the container, as this can create conditions for bacteria to grow and spoil the ghee quickly.

 If you do not cook ghee long enough, it can spoil.